x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-dynamic-distribution-groups/manage-dynamic-distribution-groups.md

   - **No notifications**: When you select this option, notifications aren't sent to senders whose messages aren't approved by the group moderators.

+###### How do you know this worked?

+To verify that you've successfully changed properties for a dynamic distribution group:

+- Select the group to view the property or feature that you changed.
+Depending on the property that you changed, it might be displayed in the details pane for the selected group.

 #### [**With the classic EAC**](#tab/properties-classic-eac)

 1. In the Classic EAC, navigate to **Recipients** \> **Groups**.